 By Liam Higgins

 “What we found is that foreigners living in cities, among the local population, are far less conspicuous than those living in the countryside and are less vulnerable to crime.
 This is true in Ecuador as well as in other major expat destinations.”
 Fowler says.
-“City expats suffer far fewer cases of crimes such as home invasions, kidnappings, physical attacks and household break-ins.”
+“City expats suffer significantly fewer cases of crimes, such as home invasions, kidnappings, physical attacks and household break-ins.”

 In Ecuador, Fowler’s work looked at crime against expats in Cuenca, Vilcabamba, Cotacachi, Quito as well as several small coastal communities.
 She was assisted in the project by former criminology professor and part-time Cuenca expat Martin Simmons.

 Fowler and Simmons interviewed more than 100 Ecuador expats, most of them from the U.S., Canada and the UK.
 “One thing we found was that a surprising number of crimes against expats go unreported and this is true in Ecuador as well as other countries.”
 She reports that out of six serious crimes against foreigners she studied in Vilcabamba, only three were reported.
 In the Cotacachi area, it was two of five and in five coastal areas, it was five of 12.

 “Victims tell us that they don’t report crimes because they trust the law enforcement agencies to pursue the perpetrators,” Fowler says.
 “In some cases, the fear reprisals.”

 Fowler and Simmons also say that some of the non-reporting is due to the fact that expats don’t want to attract attention to the themselves.
 “In some cases, the expat victims are involved in illegal activities themselves or are in violation of their visas,” Simmons says.
 “Sometimes, the bad guys are aware of this and know the victims will not make a report.
 It’s like crimes among drug dealers.”